 Limitations

-When you upgrade an OceanBase cluster, the following limitations apply:
+When you upgrade an OceanBase cluster, note the following limitations:

-- DDL operations are disabled during some stages of the upgrade and will be re-enabled after the upgrade is complete.
+- DDL operations are disabled during the upgrade.
+They are enabled after the upgrade is completed.

 - The

-major freezeoperation is disabled during some stages of the upgrade and will be re-enabled after the upgrade is complete. - Migration replication and load balancing are disabled during some stages of the upgrade.
+major freezeoperation is disabled during the upgrade.
+It is enabled after the upgrade is completed. - Migration replication and load balancing are disabled during the upgrade.

-- Physical backup and restore operations are disabled during the upgrade.
+- Physical backup and restore are disabled during the upgrade.

-- New tenants cannot be created during the upgrade.
+- You cannot create a new tenant during the upgrade.

 Notice

-If the OceanBase cluster is associated with an arbitration service, you must upgrade the arbitration service before upgrading the OceanBase cluster.
-For more information about how to upgrade the arbitration service, see Upgrade an arbitration service.
+If the OceanBase cluster is associated with an arbitration service, you must upgrade the arbitration service before you upgrade the OceanBase cluster.
+For more information, see Upgrade the arbitration service.

-You can query the oceanbase.DBA_OB_ARBITRATION_SERVICE view in the sys tenant to check whether the OceanBase cluster is associated with an arbitration service.
+You can query the oceanbase.DBA_OB_ARBITRATION_SERVICE view of the system tenant to check whether the OceanBase cluster is associated with an arbitration service.

 Considerations